 4) actual information about the communicative field;

-5) communication channels - means of information transfer.
+5) communication channels - means of transmitting information.

-§ cognitive information that is associated with the actual meaning of the linguistic structures that carry it;
+§ cognitive information, which is associated with the actual meaning of the linguistic structures that carry it;

-§ index information that informs about the psychological nature of the communicator - his personality, properties, inclinations and emotional state and helps to describe his attitude towards himself and others and determine the role that he assigns to himself as a participant in the interaction;
+§ indexical information that informs about the psychological makeup of the communicator - his personality, properties, inclinations and emotional state and helping to outline his attitude towards himself and others and determine the role that he assigns to himself as a participant in the interaction;

-The first type of information, cognitive, is usually more or less under the conscious control of the speaker and forms a major part of the verbal planning process, while the other two types, indexical and regulative, remain virtually unconscious, at least to the speaker.
-The listener, on the contrary, is aware of all three types of information and is dependent on the last two in his entry into the role of a communicant and in attributing meaning to what he hears.
-Information about personal preferences, subjective attitude to the object of communication is of decisive importance for the complete interpretation of the speaker's statement.
+The first type of information, cognitive, is usually more or less under the conscious control of the speaker and forms a major part of the process of verbal planning, while the other two types, indexical and regulative, remain virtually unconscious, at least by the speaker.
+The listener, on the contrary, is aware of all three types of information and is dependent on the latter two in his entry into the role of a communicator and in attributing meaning to what he hears.
+Information about personal preferences and subjective attitude towards the object of communication is crucial for a complete interpretation of the speaker’s statement.

-To develop a plan and strategy for behavior, each subject needs to constantly receive information not only about changes in the state of the object of action.
-But also about all participants in the communicative process, about how their attitude changes in the communicative field, what are their motives, plans, etc. it is this information that is the content of the modal information.
+Each subject, in order to develop a plan and strategy for behavior, needs to constantly receive information not only about changes in the state of the object of action.
+But also about all participants in the communicative process, about how their attitude changes in the communicative field, what are their motives, plans, etc. It is this information that is the content of modal information.
 In communication, each communicator, as T. Shibutani says, actually does two different things.
-On the one hand, he uses words as symbols for the categories to which he wants to refer the listener, and on the other hand, to make clear his own attitude to what is being said.
-A distinction must be made between what a person says and how he says it.
-As a rule, preferences are not specifically communicated, but they are always found in various expressive movements, in intonation, in facial expressions, in the choice of different tint meanings of words.
-The channels for transmitting this information are much more diverse than those that can be used to transmit dictal (cognitive) information.
+On the one hand, he uses words as symbols for categories to which he wants to refer the listener, and on the other hand, to make it clear about his own attitude towards what he is talking about. we're talking about.
+It is necessary to distinguish between what a person says and how he says it.
+As a rule, preferences are not specifically communicated, but they are always revealed in various expressive movements, in intonation, in facial expressions, in the choice of different connotations of words.
+The channels for transmitting this information are much more diverse than those that can be used to transmit dictal (cognitive).
 Modal information is present as an integral component of any communication.
-Foreseeing the behavior of another person makes it possible to adapt to it, develop a further strategy in reaching agreement on the main points of activity.
-Modal information is of fundamental importance in the organization of cooperative activities, and modal incentives, due to their importance for successful joint activities, have great motivating power.
-For the subject, what is often important is not what is being discussed, but how they talk about it, how they relate to it.
-Therefore, the reaction in these cases is directed not at the content, but at the relation. for example, if you announce that a fire has broken out somewhere nearby in an indifferent or even dismissive tone, then most likely the reaction will not be to a dictum (for example, “where did it happen?”), But to a modus: “How can you talk so indifferently about someone else’s grief !
+Anticipating the behavior of another person makes it possible to adapt to it and develop further strategies in reaching agreement on the main points of activity.
+Modal information is of fundamental importance in organizing cooperative activities, and modal incentives, due to their importance for successful joint activities, have great motivating power.
+For the subject, what is often important is not what is being talked about, but how they talk about it, how they treat it.
+Therefore, the reaction in these cases is directed not at content, but at relation. for example, if you announce that somewhere nearby there was a fire in an indifferent or even dismissive tone, then most likely the reaction will follow not to a dictum (for example, “where did it happen?”), but to a mode: “How can you talk so indifferently about someone else’s grief !
 This example gives an idea of the numerous cases where the modal impulse is stronger than the dictal one.

-In the dialogue that M.M.
+In the dialogue explored by M.M.
 Bakhtin, a modal stimulus inevitably causes a response.
-Therefore, the exchange of modal stimuli resembles, according to M.M.
+Therefore, the exchange of modal stimuli resembles, in the words of M.M.
 Bakhtin, "perpetum mobile".
-That is why the modal dialogue is “fundamentally endless”.
-Each modal stimulus elicits a response that leads to the next response, and so on.
+This is why modal dialogue is “fundamentally never-ending.”
+Each modal stimulus causes a response, which entails the next reaction, etc.

-Thus, each replica of the dialogue is characterized from a functional point of view: what function it performs in the communicative process.
-This characteristic of the utterance is embodied in the sense of the utterance, which is not a simple sum of the lexical meanings of the words that make up it.
-As M.M.
-Bakhtin, "dialogical relations are extra-linguistic".
-In each case, the meaning of the utterance is determined by the broad context in which only the function of the utterance can be unambiguously determined, and above all by the attitude towards the partner's utterances.
+Thus, each dialogue replica is characterized from a functional point of view: what function it performs in the communicative process.
+This characteristic of an utterance is embodied in the meaning of the utterance, which is not a simple sum lexical meanings words included in it.
+As M.M. said Bakhtin, “dialogical relations are extra-linguistic.”
+In each case, the meaning of the utterance is determined by a broad context in which only the function of the utterance can be determined unambiguously, and above all by the attitude to the partner’s statements.
 MM.
-Bakhtin noted that the semantics of a word changes radically by focusing on someone else's word.
+Bakhtin noted that the semantics of a word is fundamentally changed by the focus on someone else’s word.

-Summing up the theoretical studies of M.M.
-Bakhtin, we can formulate the following conclusions:
+Summarizing the theoretical research of M.M.
+Bakhtin, one can formulate the following conclusions:

-psychological content of the concept of M.M.
-Bakhtin can be revealed in a system of concepts that describe the communicative process and its main components;
+· psychological content of M.M.’s concept Bakhtin can be revealed in a system of concepts that describe the communicative process and its main components;

-· the initial concepts for the analysis of the dialogue gives a structural representation of a separate statement, the concepts of dictum and modus, as well as the concepts of dictal and modal information;
+· the initial concepts for the analysis of dialogue are given by a structural representation of an individual utterance, the concepts of dictum and mode, as well as the concepts of dictal and modal information;

 LITERATURE